Stuttgart: Antiquity

 Originally, the most important location in the Neckar river valley was the hilly rim of the Stuttgart basin at what is today Bad Cannstatt.
 Thus, the first settlement of Stuttgart was a massive Roman Castra stativa (Cannstatt Castrum) built c.
-90 AD to protect the Villas and vineyards blanketing the landscape and the road from Mogontiacum (now Mainz) to Augusta Vindelicorum (Augsburg).
+90 AD to protect the vineyards blanketing the landscape and the road from Mogontiacum (now Mainz) to Augusta Vindelicorum (Augsburg).
 Cannstatt was a part of the Roman imperial province Germania Superior.

-As with many military installations, a settlement sprang up nearby and remained there even after the limes moved further east.
-When they did, the town was left in the capable hands of a local brickworks that produced sophisticated architectural ceramics and pottery.
+As with many military installations, settlement sprang up nearby and remained there even after the limes moved further east.
+When they did, the town was left in the capable hands of a local brickwork that produced sophisticated architectural ceramics and pottery.
 When the Romans were driven back past the Rhine and Danube rivers in the third century by the Alamanni, the settlement temporarily vanished from history until the seventh century.